 Our research teams in Environmental Science are multidisciplinary comprising scientists, conservationists and engineers who apply their combined knowledge of biology, chemistry, geography, geology and physics to improve our understanding of environmental systems and to devise solutions to environmental problems.

 The broad range of our expertise comes together in the Newcastle Institute for Research on Sustainability, which facilitates cross-disciplinary working towards a goal of a more sustainable society.

-As a PhD or MPhil research student you will receive advice and guidance from a team of research-active academics whose research interests match your own.
-The Integrated PhD in Environmental Science combines the structure of a taught programme with the research focus of a traditional PhD, and you are able to customise the content of this programme to suit your interests.
-As an MSc student you will be taught by leading academics who bring their research expertise into the curriculum content.
-You will benefit from the wide range of MSc projects available each year, some of which involve working within or alongside a company operating in the environmental sector.
+As an Master’s student (see degree list below) you will be taught by leading academics who bring their research expertise into the curriculum content.
+You will also benefit from the wide range of dissertation projects available each year, some of which involve working within or alongside a company operating in the environmental sector.

 Alongside developing your specialist subject knowledge and expertise, studying a taught postgraduate programme at Newcastle will also enable you to develop transferable skills relevant to the global job market.